 While researching my health topic for the seminar that never happened, I started with a short Internet search and quickly ordered two or three books on Amazon.
 Of course, Amazon tells you that many people who ordered one book, also ordered one or two from a list of 7 or 8 additional books.
 Within two months, I had devoured 25 books and I have never looked back.

-Then, in January of 2005, The China Study by Dr. T. Colin Campbell was published by none other than BenBella Books.
-I bought my copy right away at a bookstore in New York that month and then met Dr. Campbell and his wife Karen the following December at the Zen Palate restaurant in New York City.
+Then, in January of 2005, The China Study by Dr. T. Colin Campbell was published by none other than BenBella Books, who would publish my own book six years later.
+I bought Campbell’s book right away at a bookstore in New York that month and then met him and his wife Karen the following December at the Zen Palate restaurant in New York City.

 Since then, I have met and worked with many of the most prominent leaders of this exciting new field.
 After a few more years of working and exploring the plant-based world, I identified a missing piece in this vast puzzle — a simple explanation of the big picture on this topic, packaged with a no-nonsense approach to making this exciting new diet-style work for the long-time consumer of the typical western diet.

 All of the above led to my getting our own book contract with BenBella in the spring of 2010.
 It first hit the bookstores in October of 2011 and has already touched many lives.
 It is my sincere hope that Healthy Eating – Healthy World will resonate with the hip young people of the world who will be driving some big changes during the next 50 or 60 years.
 I like to think of our book as a handy field manual for the modern day foot-soldier of the grassroots revolution that will result in the restoration of harmony between humankind and nature on planet Earth.